Kyrylo-Kotelevets/Sudoku/README.md

 # Sudoku
 The repository contains a module for manipulating the familiar Sudoku puzzle.
 A module for manipulating puzzles of any size for purposes (creation, solution, etc.).

+The repository provides modules that include functions and tools for comfortable solving and visualizing Sudoku, filled cells and a list of possible insertions.

 Sudoku is a number puzzle.
 Sometimes Sudoku is called the magic square, which is generally not correct, since Sudoku is a 9th order Latin square.
 Sudoku is actively published by newspapers and magazines from around the world, collections of Sudoku are published in large editions.
 Sudoku solving is a popular leisure activity.